U02A9

 Yes.
 Low battery voltage can cause modules to drop off the network, so always verify battery and charging system health before deeper diagnosis.

-Most BSCM replacements require module initialization or coding to the vehicle VIN; consult OEM procedures before installing a replacement unit.
+In most cases yes; replacement modules typically require initialization or coding to the vehicle, so consult OEM procedures before installing a unit.

 Disabling U02A9 in software